ZeroNoRyouki/ZeroCore-OLD/README.md

 Essentially, take this and learn from it!
 Create addon mods that depend on it!
 If you see something we can improve, tell us.
 Submit a Pull Request.
 The one catch: don't steal!
 A lot of effort has gone into this, and if you were to take this and call it your own, you'd basically be a big jerk.

 Don't be a jerk.

+This license text was adapted from the CoFHCore license available at https://github.com/CoFH/CoFHCore/blob/master/README.md